Sports Direct hikes prices on sports equipment following store U-turn

 And another of his Frasers Group retailers, Jack Wills, is forcing staff into stores despite Government advice to stay at home unless you are an “essential” worker, employees told PA.

-Frasers had previously tried to claim Sports Direct was an essential operator for keeping the nation fit, but subsequently said they would close stores.
+Frasers had previously tried to claim Sports Direct was an essential operator for keeping the nation fit, but subsequently said it would close stores.

 But after a public backlash the stores, along with Evans Cycles, were closed.